Congo Basin Tri-National Park

 The second largest rainforest on the plant, the forest is home to a variety of primates, birds and other mammals endemic to the region.
 With rich populations of chimpanzees, gorillas, okapi and forest elephants, the ecosystem is also an important carbon sink which captures 8% of the world’s carbon.

-The Congo Basin encompasses about a quarter of the world’s rainforests, and is second only to the Amazon as the world’s biggest unbroken area of rainforest.
+The area encompasses about a quarter of the world’s rainforests, and is second only to the Amazon as the world’s biggest unbroken area of rainforest.
 Essential to global climate and conditions, it acts as an important carbon dioxide sink and an immensely huge conservation zone for a wide range of flora, fauna, people and habitats.

 We’ve concentrated on the three countries whose territories make up parts of the Congo Tri-Basin National Park, although it covers a total of seven countries.